Canop/bacon/website/docs/config.md

 # reverse = true
 ```

+## export locations

+If you use neovim, you probably want to use the [neovim-bacon](https://github.com/Canop/neovim-bacon) plugin.

+If you write `export_locations = true` in the prefs.toml file, you can ommit passing `-e` to every bacon command.

 ## Key Bindings

 This section, that you can also define in the project specific `bacon.toml` file, lets you change the key combinations to use to trigger [actions](#actions).